mickelson/attract/config/layouts/attracman/Readme.md

 ### Attrac-Man - Sample Attract-Mode Layout ###

-Based on the arcade game "Pac-Man" designed by Toru Iwatani and published by Namco.
+Based on the arcade game "Pac-Man" designed by Toru Iwatani and first released by Namco in 1980.

-Special Thanks to Jamey Pittman for "The Pac-Man Dossier" resource.
+Special thanks to Jamey Pittman for "The Pac-Man Dossier" resource.

 http://home.comcast.net/~jpittman2/pacman/pacmandossier.html

 #### Configuration ####

-The keys used to control Attrac-Man and set game speed can be configured by editting the file "layout.nut".
+The keys used to control Attrac-Man and set game speed can be configured by editing the file "layout.nut".